ehy/swfput-wp/readme.txt

-	change the behavior of existing videos that do not have an initial image (or 'poster'): they will now have the preload="metadata" attribute, so the browser will make a small unsolicited fetch from the video, and might display a frame.
+	change the behavior of existing videos that do not have an initial image (or 'poster'): they will now have the preload="metadata" attribute, so the browser will make a small unsolicited fetch from the server, and might display a frame.
 If that is unwanted, the preload option should be set to "none."
 * Some code cleanups and reorganization.
 * Check with WordPress 4.0: OK.
+(Actually, WordPress 4.0-beta3,
+	and in the unlikely event that a problem arises with the real WP 4.0 release, it will be addressed in a minor revision.)

 = 2.1.1 =
 * This release is called "Sigh" and its only change is a